Māori Land Court

-16. The following hygiene practices can be expected in all hearings:
+18. The following health and safety measures can be expected in all hearings and Court buildings:

+a.
+Cleaning products will be available on site to enable parties, counsel and staff to keep their immediate areas clean (including AVL suites);

 b.
-Cleaning products are available on site to enable staff and lawyers to keep their immediate areas clean (including AVL suites).

-c.
-Hand sanitiser will be readily available within the courtroom.
+Hand sanitiser will be readily available within the courtroom;

-21. Accredited news media will continue to have entry to the Court in order to report court proceedings, and to ensure open and transparent justice.
+23. Accredited news media will continue to have entry to the Court (subject to the measures set out in paragraphs 6-17 above) in order to report court proceedings, and to ensure open and transparent justice.
 Remote access for accredited news media will also continue to be facilitated.

 Expectations of counsel

 a.
-Briefing clients and witnesses on public health message and the requirements of this protocol, including:
+Briefing clients and witnesses on public health messages and the requirements of this protocol, including:

 i.
 Not to come to court if unwell.